 Two insurgents were killed and four others wounded in the fire fight.

-Tips from citizens led Iraqi police to two large weapons caches:
+citizens led Iraqi police to two large weapons caches:

 The first cache included fifteen 9mm TNT rounds, a dozen 90mm Composition A3 rounds, five 155mm High Explosive rounds, four artillery fuses, six 20mm rockets, and nine RPG rounds among other items.
 The second cache included two 105mm rounds rigged as improvised explosive devices.